 What is a data integration tool?

-What are the best data integration tools?
+Which is the best data integration tool?

 Is ETL a data integration?